 - Gather information about how your investments fit into the overall market.
 There’s no such thing as risk-free investments, but if your investments are out of line with where they should be, it may be a sign that your broker is negligent.

-- Contact a lawyer who concentrates on broker and firm negligence.
+- Contact a lawyer who concentrates on the broker and firm negligence.
 Many complex rules and documentation requirements go into investigating and proving a negligence claim.
-A lawyer can help you understand whether negligence may have happened, and if so, how you can recover.
+A lawyer can help you understand whether negligence may have happened and if so, how you can recover.

 Stockbroker Fraud and Negligence Can Cost You.
 We’ll Fight For You.

 When a broker or advisor is negligent in their duties, they can expose investors to extreme risks and losses.
 It’s important to understand how the broker should have acted according to the law compared to how the broker actually acted in the context of your investments.
-If your investments have suffered or failed to grow while the rest of the market has climbed, broker negligence may be involved.
+Broker negligence may be involved if your investments have suffered or failed to grow while the rest of the market has climbed.

-The Investment Loss Recovery Group has worked with investors to fight negligence.
-With nearly 40 years of legal experience, we know how to investigate claims and identify broker and advisor negligence.
-Proving negligence can be complex and time-consuming, but our attorneys have the experience and resources to get the job done successfully.
+Haselkorn & Thibaut has worked with investors across the country to fight financial advisor negligence.
+With over 50 years of legal experience, we know how to investigate claims and identify broker and advisor negligence.
+Proving negligence can be complex and time-consuming, but our attorneys have the experience and resources to complete the job.

-If you think you may have been harmed by a broker’s, advisor’s or firm’s negligence, the sooner you take protective measures, the better.
+If you think you may have been harmed by a broker’s, advisor’s, or firm’s negligence, the sooner you take protective measures, the better.
 Our experienced broker negligence attorneys can help you understand what happened and help you develop a strategy to recover your losses.
-Contact us today for a free consultation.
+Contact us today by calling 1-800-856-3352 for a free consultation.